ibm-cloud-docs/vmwaresolutions/services/standalone_orderingserviceinstances.md

 2. Scroll down to the **On-premises HCX activation keys** table and click **Create new**.
 3. Specify the resource group.

-   If **No resource group available** is displayed in this field, you currently do not have the permission to add the instance to any resource group in this account.
-Contact the account owner to be assigned an Editor or Administrator role on a resource group in the account.
-For more information, see [IAM access](/docs/account?topic=account-userroles).
-   {: note}
+   {{site.data.content.note-orderinginstance-resource-group}}

 4. Specify a new on-premises instance name, or use the default one **hcx-_xx_** where _xx_ represents two randomly generated alphabetic characters.
-5. Click the link or links of the terms that apply to your order, and ensure that you agree with these terms before you order the instance.
+5. Click the link or links of the terms and third-party service agreements that apply to your order.
+Ensure that you agree with these terms before you order the license.
 6. Click **Add to estimate** or **Create**.

 ## Results